annatolchynska/female-solo-trip/README.md

   ---
 * ### Community Trips
   * Community Trips section gives examples of trips organised and provided by community.
-   * This section has images of provided trips and links that allow User to find out more information about chosen trip.
+   * This section has images of provided trips and links that allow User to find out more information about chosen trip or to get in touch and organize exclusive tours.
    <img src="./assets/css/images/community-trips.png" alt="community-trips screenshot">

    ---
 * ### Let's Connect
    * Let's Connect section has a form to collect details from women so they can choose travel partner from The Community.
-   * the form collects User's name, email address, destination and dates of future trip.
+   * The form collects User's name, email address, destination and dates of future trip.
-   * Let's connect section gives Solo Female travellers safe way to find a travel partner.
+   * Let's connect section gives Solo Female travellers safe and easy way to find a travel partner.
    <img src="./assets/css/images/lets-connect.png" alt="let's connect section screenshot">

    ---